Routing

 More examples:

-// Matching /user/123, not matching /user/abc
+// Matches /user/123, does not match /user/abc

-Route::any('/user/{id:\d+}', function ($request, $id) {
+Route::any('/user/{id:\d+}', function (Request $request, $id) {

 return response($id);